Access expanded to serve area students

 📸 Courtesy photos

 In past years, the pop-up boutique has been exclusive to Southbridge students preparing for their prom.
 This year, boutique access will be expanded to students from any area town attending prom at a local high school.
 Gowns are provided on loan and free of charge.
+The boutique was inspected by retail store risk assessment consultants.

 The Prom Closet Project draws on the strength of the local community and generous shared experience.
 Residents of Southbridge and surrounding towns are invited to donate new or gently used formalwear to the project, including dresses, formal shoes or purses, and other accessories.